jrc03c/mailchimp-client/readme.md

 - `apiKey` = a string representing an API key
 - `serverPrefix` = a string representing a data center
+- `timeBetweenRequests` = a number representing a time in milliseconds to wait between API calls

 ## Properties